nipafx/mvn-java-9/README.md

 use --help for a list of possible options
 ```

-Maybe this is common knowledge but it turns out that `<arg>` does not properly work with spaces, so I had to do the following instead:
+Apparently [it's common knowledge](https://twitter.com/rfscholte/status/849969556332437504) that `<arg>` will put arguments that contain a space into quotes before passing them, so I had to do the following instead:

 ```xml
 <compilerArgs>